 The main goal is to significantly improve the camber curve.
 That will allow less static camber to be run to achieve the same camber under cornering load, improving grip under all conditions.
 Reducing roll center movement is another benefit.
 The design started in parallel with (and as an add-on to) my aluminum rear knuckle design.
 I spent dozens, perhaps hundreds, of hours exploring different ways to achieve what I wanted.
 The design actually started out as a multi-link suspension similar to that used on the Porsche 996 and 997, but I eventually realized that performance wise there wasn't much if any benefit to that, and it complicated some aspects of the design.
 It also would have simplified some other aspects.
 Advantages and disadvantages to both.
 You can read a little more about the design and some of the iterations I went through in this thread on the MR2oc Forum.

-In the end, I settled on a double A-arm design, the rear view in Susprog looks like this:
+In the end, I settled on an SLA (Short Long Arm) double wishbone design, the rear view in Susprog looks like this:

 I also created 3D CAD models of most of the rear suspension and a rough representation of the side of the chassis so I could design the attachment points.